GeneralTask/task-manager/frontend/README.md

 4. Authenticate with cloudflare (get credentials from John): `wrangler login`

+5. Ensure that routing is properly configured by adding `mapRequestToAsset: serveSinglePageApp` field to the worker-site configuration file.

 5. `yarn run build` - this builds with generaltask.com links built in

 6. `npx wrangler publish`